curiositymap/Programming_Languages_Haskell/New Concepts and Theory/8_Type_Inference.md

-# Type Inference
+# Type Inference (To be covered in Quiz 1 on 10/21)

 ### How to determine type classes?

-(To be covered in the quiz 1 on 10/21)

-e.g., Given e1 and e2, e1 is the function that takes an argument e2.
+Given e1 and e2, e1 is the function that takes an argument e2.
 Therefore, e1 should be T1 (type 1) that takes argument and gives a result.

 #### Unification Process: